Italian Lotus user group DominoPoint‘s

 Lotus event in Italian.
 By the way, in light of that factor, I am

-particularly thankful to my
+particularly thankful to my fellow

-who, whenever we were
+speakers who, whenever we were

 hanging out, were quick to translate to me or switch to English!